 Policy DM2 is positively worded and sets out what type of development will be supported in the open countryside of which open market residential is not one.
 In the case of residential dwellings, the policy is specifically related to replacement dwellings, dwellings linked to agriculture and forestry employment and affordable housing where it can be demonstrated that this cannot be accommodated within the nearest Rural Centre.
-The proposed development is for none of these.
-Whilst DM2 does not specify what types of development should be resisted, comments received from the Council's Policy Officer have stated that this "should logically be read into the policy, and it does not mean that other development would thereby be considered acceptable".
+Whilst DM2 does not specify what types of development should be resisted comments received from the Council's Policy Officer have stated that this "should logically be read into the policy, and it does not mean that other development would thereby be considered acceptable".